“We should consider every day lost in which we have not danced at least once.”

 Dance Movement Therapy (DMT)

-If you are aren’t sure about the idea of creating a dance routine with your loved one, you have other options for introducing dance into their lives.
+If you are unsure about creating a dance routine with your loved one, you have other options for introducing dance into their lives.
 Dance Movement Therapy (DMT) targets the specific areas in which your loved one might need improvement.

-Dance therapists are more dialed in to which movements will help improve specific neural pathways.
-They can design programs to help with balance and gait issues associated with diseases like Parkinson’s Disease.
+Dance therapists are more tuned into which movements will help improve specific neural pathways.
+They can design programs to help with balance and gait issues associated with Parkinson’s Disease.
 While some steps are taught, there is often a focus on creativity and freestyle to engage more of the senses.

 Dance therapy is based on the principle that movement reflects an individual’s thoughts and feelings.
-So, watching how a person chooses to dance, paired with their physical and emotional capabilities during the process, will give the therapist insights to guide the therapy.
+So, watching how a person chooses to dance, paired with their physical and emotional capabilities, will give the therapist insights to guide the therapy.

 Source: National Institutes of Health